spartantri/kringle2020/docs/achivements/A-Redis/A-Redis.md

 OK
 ```

-The php file will contain some REDIS database headers but those do not stop PHP from executing the rest of the code
+The php file will contain some REDIS database headers but those do not stop PHP from executing the rest of the code.
 ```
 curl localhost/1.php --output -
 REDIS0009�      redis-ver5.0.3�